SophieHogg/morsecode-project/README.md

 There are two pure functions used, morseToEnglish() and englishToMorse().

-morseToEnglish() turns morse code into Latin letters and englishToMorse() turns Latin letters into morse code.
+morseToEnglish() turns morse code into Latin characters and englishToMorse() turns Latin characters into morse code.
 Both functions ignore undefined characters.

 These are both tested using their own test suites with 6 tests each.
 They were constructed using TDD, where the tests were written before the functions were completed.